joshsoftware/code-curiosity/README.md

 ### Who should use CodeCuriosity?

 Everyone who contributes to open source.
 It's not only fun but you're also making a difference!
 Since all commits are rewarded and everyone (experts and newbies alike) is rewarded, it's always encouraging.
 There are so many repository owners that are looking out for help from developers and CodeCuriosity not only helps you help others but also rewards you while doing it.
-It's about having your cake and eating it too!.
+It's about having your cake and eating it too!

 ### How does it work?
 We gamify open source contributions.